 Wander around Wolfgangsee and take the Schafberg Railroad

 The elegant Wolfgangsee Lake sits right in between Salzburg and Hallstatt and is very popular with Austrians but is often missed by international tourists.
+It is one of the best day trips from Salzburg!
 You can get to Wolfgangsee from Salzburg in 30 minutes and can spend at least a half of a day there.
 There are many beautiful resorts in the area as well.
 The lake make not be as impressive as Kings Lake in Berchtesgaden or nearby Lake Hallstatt which are both surrounded by huge mountain peaks, but Woflgangsee is pretty cool.

 If you want to explore the other villages around the lake along with a little longer ferry cruise, consider Saint Gilgen which is a cozy authentic Austria village free of the tourist crowds.
 The highlights are the adorable City Hall (Rathaus), the lakefront, and 15 minute Alpine Lift Zwölferhorn Gondola that brings you to the 1,600-meter summit of the neighboring Zwölferhorn Mountain.
 The mountain provides great views over the lake, hang gliding, and skiing in the winter.
 Classical music lovers will love Saint Gilgen’s tie to Mozart as it’s the town where Amadeus’ sister Nannerl lived after leaving Salzburg.
 You may also want to consider a slide down the Strobl Alpine Luge if you are taking the short route to Saint Wolfgang as it is right by the bus stop.
 Consider doing the luge route on the way there from Salzburg and the Saint Gilgen route on the way back.